 Throughout the 4 years of training, residents spend at least one half day per week or one full day every other week in their continuity clinic site, allowing them to establish continuity of care with a panel of patients.
 Each clinic site provides full clinical and clerical support for residents, electronic medical records, team meetings for quality improvement, integrated care with a group of nurse practitioners, dedicated attending preceptors, and didactic learning sessions on primary care and outpatient OB/GYN topics.

-Each resident is assigned to one of two clinic sites for the entirety of their residency: Community OB/GYN where residents have the opportunity to practice in a clinic allied with a busy midwifery practice in a community setting, or Women’s Health Practice the university-based clinic that is being developed as a medical home for the women of the Rochester area including on-site Internal Medicine and subspecialty preceptors and consultants.
+Each resident is assigned to one of two clinic sites for the entirety of their residency: Community OB/GYN where residents have the opportunity to practice in a clinic allied with a busy midwifery practice in a community setting, or UR Medicine Gender Wellness, Obstetrics & Gynecology, the university-based clinic that is being developed as a medical home for the women of the Rochester area including on-site Internal Medicine and subspecialty preceptors and consultants.